 When comparing Do It (Tomorrow) vs Checkvist, the Slant community recommends Checkvist for most people.
-In the question“What is the best cross-platform to-do list app?”
-Checkvist is ranked 29th while Do It (Tomorrow) is ranked 44th.
+In the question“What are the best cross-platform task apps?”
+Checkvist is ranked 28th while Do It (Tomorrow) is ranked 64th.

 Ranked in these QuestionsQuestion Ranking